wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ## 80 - Dad Jokes Modules Refactor

-In this lesson we will refactor our dad jokes exercise so you can see how Wes would structure that.
+In this lesson we will refactor our dad jokes exercise so you can see how Wes would structure it.

-Let's start by duplicating the `76 - Dad Jokes` folder within the `exercises/` directory and renaming it to `80 - Dad Jokes Modules`.
+1. Start by duplicating the `76 - Dad Jokes` folder within the `exercises/` directory and renaming it to `80 - Dad Jokes Modules`.

-Let's start by taking all the code in `jokes-FINISHED.js` and putting it `jokes.js` and the deleting the finished version of the file.
+2. Take all the code in `jokes-FINISHED.js` and put it `jokes.js` and then delete the finished version of the file.

-NOw let's convert this to modules by first putting an attribute of `type="module"` on the script tag on our HTML page.
+3. Convert this exercise to use modules by first putting an attribute of `type="module"` on the script tag on the HTML page.

-The second thing we need to do is run it under a server which we can do in VSCode by right clicking the file in VSCode and selecting "open with live server".
+4. Run the exercise under a server which we can do in VSCode by right clicking the file in VSCode and selecting "open with live server".

-When the server loads, the dad jokes app should be working as expected.
+Now when the server loads, the dad jokes app should be working as expected.

-Let's take a look at the code within `jokes.js` and start splitting it out line by line, function by function.
+Let's start the refactor by first looking at the code within `jokes.js`, and then we can begin splitting it out line by line, function by function.

 ```js
 //jokes.js